 - To make the streusel topping, in a small bowl stir together the almond flour, brown sugar, and cinnamon.
 Add the tablespoon of water and stir with a fork until the mixture looks clumpy and is uniformly moist.

-- To make the batter, pour wet ingredients into dry, and stir until there is no visible dry flour.
-Transfer the batter to the prepared pan and smooth the top.
+- To make the batter, pour wet ingredients into dry, and stir just until there's no visible dry flour.
+The batter will be thick and fluffy.
+Transfer to the prepared pan and smooth the surface.
 Sprinkle the streusel mixture on top, and bake for 40 to 45 minutes.
-The cake is done when a toothpick inserted in the center comes out clean or if the center lightly bounces back when pressed.
+The cake is done when a toothpick inserted in the center comes out clean or when the center lightly bounces back when pressed.

 Notes